Find Affordable College Courses

 Check out the digital communication associate degree programs at these schools if you want to attend one of the most popular in Arkansas.

-Our analysis found University of Arkansas - Pulaski Technical College to be the most popular school for radio, television and digital communication students who want to pursue a associate degree in Arkansas.
-Located in the small city of North Little Rock, UA Pulaski Tech is a public college with a small student population.
+Our 2023 rankings named University of Arkansas - Pulaski Technical College the most popular school in Arkansas for radio, television and digital communication students working on their associate degree.
+Located in the city of North Little Rock, UA Pulaski Tech is a public college with a small student population.

 About 29% of the students majoring in digital communication at the school are women while 71% are male.

-Full Radio, Television & Digital Communication at University of Arkansas - Pulaski Technical College Report
+Read full report on Radio, Television & Digital Communication at University of Arkansas - Pulaski Technical College

 #2